Caribbean Green Seasoning Recipe

 Pudina

-How was Green Seasoning Traditionally Made?
+How was Green Seasoning Traditionally Made | Traditional Tools?

-Now thanks to modern technology we have blenders and food processors, but one must wonder how much flavor is lost with these shortcuts.
+Now, thanks to modern technology, we have blenders and food processors, but one must wonder how much flavor is lost with these shortcuts.

 Do you add hot peppers to Green Seasoning?